 Assistant Professor of Viola

-Lauded for his “engaging” performances and his “expressive and intense” playing (American Record Guide), violist Jacob Adams is Assistant Professor of Viola at the University of Alabama and faculty member at the Brevard Music Center.
+Lauded for his “engaging” performances and his “expressive and intense” playing (American Record Guide), violist Jacob Adams is Assistant Professor of Viola at the University of Alabama.
 Since making his solo debut with the Cincinnati Symphony Orchestra at age 17, he has taught and performed as a soloist, chamber musician, and orchestral player across four continents.
 He has premiered new works by celebrated composers, including Caroline Shaw and William Bolcom.
 A regular performer with orchestras around the country, Jacob serves as principal violist of the Tuscaloosa Symphony and plays regularly with the symphony orchestras of Mobile, Huntsville, New Haven, and Santa Barbara.

 Jacob premiered a new viola and piano work from composer William Bolcom, Dark Dreams That Do Not Disappear, in 2018.
 Co-commissioned with pianist Angela Draghicescu, it is Bolcom’s first concert work featuring viola.
 Jacob’s debut album, “Czech Portraits,” featuring original transcriptions of Janáček violin pieces and rarely heard works by Czech composers Otakar Zich and Ladislav Vycpálek, is available on Centaur.
 His article on Vycpálek’s Suite for Solo Viola is published in the Journal for the American Viola Society.